Enforcement of Kentucky abortion law suspended pending ruling

 State officials, including Attorney General Andrew Beshear, agreed not to enforce the new until a judge rules on the ACLU’s request for a temporary order stopping enforcement, according to a consent order filed late on Thursday.

-Kentucky General Counsel Steve Pitt said the order would speed a final decision.
-“The sooner this case is decided, the sooner the Commonwealth can stop this horrific and barbaric practice of ripping unborn babies limb by limb,” Pitt said in a statement.

 The Kentucky law bans the procedure known as dilation and evacuation for women in their second trimester except in cases of emergency.
-The procedure uses a combination of suction and forceps to bring tissue through the cervix and accounts for 16 percent of all abortions performed in Kentucky.
+The procedure accounts for 16 percent of all abortions performed in Kentucky.

 The law took effect on Tuesday after Bevin signed the measure.